 The End of the Axis Powers

-The Allies, which mainly consisted of the United States, the Soviet Union and Great Britain won the Second World War and defeated the Axis.
+The Allies, mainly the United States, the Soviet Union, and Great Britain, won the Second World War and defeated the Axis.
 Italy gave up first, six weeks after the Fascist Party removed Benito Mussolini from power.
-After an overthrow Romania changed sides as well.
-Bulgaria surrendered on September 8, 1944 when the communist Fatherland Front took the government of Bulgaria.
+After an overthrow, Romania changed sides as well.
+Bulgaria surrendered on September 8, 1944, when the communist Fatherland Front took over the government of Bulgaria.

-Croatia was mostly liberated by Tito’s Partisans, a Yugoslav force which drove out the Ustasa which controlled the Independent State of Croatia.
+Croatia was liberated mainly by Tito’s Partisans, a Yugoslav force that drove out the Ustasa, which controlled the Independent State of Croatia.

 Axis Powers References